zebrunner/carina/docs/automation/api.md

 }
 ```
-All the annotations of the *Annotation based approach* work here as well (except of the @Endpoint annotation).
+All the annotations of the *Annotation based approach* work here as well (**Important:** except the @Endpoint annotation).
-In this approach, it is possible to use these annotations not only on the class but also on the method.
+In this approach it is possible to use these annotations not only on the class but also on the method level.

 In addition, you can apply the following annotations:

-1. `@Cookie.Value` - is used to specify cookies in the request (to use near parameters)
+1. `@Cookie.Value` - is used to specify cookies in the request (for use with method's parameters)
-2. `@EndpointTemplate` - defines the part of the request URL.
-This part will be associated with each method URL
+2. `@EndpointTemplate` - defines the basic part of the request URL.
+This part will be a basic one for every inner method.
-3. `@EndpointTemplateMethod` - defines the part of the request URL.
-This part will be concatenated with the EndpointTemplate path (if it exists)
+3. `@EndpointTemplateMethod` - defines relative part of the request URL.
+This part will be concatenated with the EndpointTemplate path (if defined)
-4. `@Header.Value` - is used to specify headers in the request (to use near parameters)
+4. `@Header.Value` - is used to specify headers in the request (for use with method's parameters)
 5. `@PathParam` - is used to specify named URL placeholder value.
-Placeholder will be replaced automatically (to use near parameters)
+Placeholder will be replaced automatically (for use with method's parameters)
-6. `@PropertiesPath.Value` - contains a path from source root to properties file (to use near parameters)
+6. `@PropertiesPath.Value` - contains a path to default properties file for endpoint templates (for use with method's parameters)
 7. `@Property` - is used to specify additional properties.
-These properties will be automatically added to the future method instance (to use near parameters)
+These properties will be automatically added to the future method instance (for use with method's parameters)
 8. `@QueryParam.Value` - is used to specify URL query parameters.
-These query parameters will be automatically added to the URL (to use near parameters)
+These query parameters will be automatically added to the URL (for use with method's parameters)
-9. `@RequestTemplatePath.Value` - contains a path from source root to request template file (to use near parameters)
+9. `@RequestTemplatePath.Value` - contains a path to default request template for mentioned endpoint (for use with method's parameters)
-10. `@ResponseTemplatePath.Value` - contains a path from source root to response template file (to use near parameters)
+10. `@ResponseTemplatePath.Value` - contains a path to default response template for mentioned endpoint (for use with method's parameters)
-11. `@SuccessfulHttpStatus.Value` -  specifies the expected HTTP status (to use near parameters)
+11. `@SuccessfulHttpStatus.Value` -  specifies the expected HTTP status for happy-path scenarios (for use with method's parameters)

-There is also syntactic sugar to make the **EndpointTemplateMethod** annotation more readable:
+There is also "syntactic sugar" available for making the **EndpointTemplateMethod** annotation more readable:
 1. `@GetMethod` - endpoint template with **GET** method
 2. `@PostMethod` - endpoint template with **POST** method
 3. `@PutMethod` - endpoint template with **PUT** method